core-wg/resource-directory/draft-ietf-core-resource-directory.md

 interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameters ep and d (sector) does not create multiple registration resources.

-The following rules apply for an update identified by a given (ep, d) value pair:
+The following rules apply for a registration request targeting a given (ep, d) value pair:

-* when the parameter values of the Update generate the same attribute values as already present, the location of the already existing registration is returned.
-* when for a given (ep, d) value pair the update generates attribute values which are different from the existing one, the existing registration is removed and a new registration with a new location is created.
+* When the (ep, d) value pair of the registration-request is different from any existing registration, a new registration is generated.
-* when the (ep, d) value pair of the update is different from any existing registration, a new registration is generated.
+* When the (ep, d) value pair of the registration-request is equal to an existing registration, the content and parameters of the existing registration are replaced with the content of the registration request.

 The posted link-format document can (and typically does) contain relative references both in its link targets and in its anchors, or contain empty anchors.